Boban Marjanović: Los Angeles Clippers (2018–2019)

-On January 29, 2018, Marjanović, along with Tobias Harris, Avery Bradley, a future protected first-round draft pick and a future second round draft pick, was traded to the Los Angeles Clippers in exchange for Blake Griffin, Willie Reed and Brice Johnson.
+On January 29, 2018, Marjanović, along with Tobias Harris, Avery Bradley, a future protected first-round draft pick and a future second-round draft pick, was traded to the Los Angeles Clippers in exchange for Blake Griffin, Willie Reed and Brice Johnson.
 On February 27, 2018, he scored a season-high 18 points in a 122–120 win over the Denver Nuggets.

 Philadelphia 76ers (2019)

-On February 6, 2019, Marjanović alongside his teammate Tobias Harris was traded to the Philadelphia 76ers.
+On February 6, 2019, Marjanović, alongside Tobias Harris, was traded to the Philadelphia 76ers.
 In 22 appearances for the 76ers in the regular season, Marjanović averaged 8.2 points and 5.1 rebounds in 13.9 minutes per game.
-He later helped the 76ers get past the Brooklyn Nets in the first round of the 2019 NBA playoffs, but the 76ers were eventually eliminated by the Toronto Raptors in the Conference Semi-finals.
+He later helped the 76ers get past the Brooklyn Nets in the first round of the 2019 NBA playoffs, but the 76ers were eventually eliminated by the Toronto Raptors in the Conference Semifinals.

 Dallas Mavericks (2019–2022)

 On July 23, 2019, Marjanović signed with the Dallas Mavericks.

-On March 11, 2020, Marjanović scored a career-high 31 points, along with 17 rebounds, in a 113–97 win over the Denver Nuggets, in what was the final game before the season was suspended due to the COVID-19 pandemic.
+On March 11, 2020, Marjanović registered a career-high 31 points, along with 17 rebounds, in a 113–97 win over the Denver Nuggets, in what was the final game before the season was suspended due to the COVID-19 pandemic.

 On August 10, 2021, Marjanović re-signed with the Mavericks.

-Houston Rockets (2022–present)
+Houston Rockets (2022–2024)

-On June 24, 2022, Marjanović was traded alongside Trey Burke, Marquese Chriss, Sterling Brown, and the draft rights to Wendell Moore Jr., to the Houston Rockets in exchange for Christian Wood.
+On June 24, 2022, Marjanović was traded alongside Trey Burke, Marquese Chriss, Sterling Brown and the draft rights to Wendell Moore Jr., to the Houston Rockets in exchange for Christian Wood.
 On February 9, 2023, the Rockets waived Marjanović, as a result of a three-team trade.

-On February 13, he was re-signed by the Rockets.
+However, on February 13, 2023, Marjanović re-signed with the Rockets, four days after being waived.
+On April 14, 2024, in a road game for the Houston Rockets at the Los Angeles Clippers, the Clippers had a partnership with fast food chain Chick-fil-A, where fans in attendance received a free chicken sandwich if any visiting team misses two consecutive free throws in the 4th quarter of a home game.
+Marjanović intentionally missed his two free throws, thereby granting those in attendance a free chicken sandwich.
+The television announcers cried, "He gave them chicken!
+He's a man of the people!"
+In September 2024, it was announced he signed at Fenerbahce of Turkey.

+Fenerbahçe Beko (2024)

+On September 18, 2024, Marjanović returned to Europe and signed with Fenerbahçe Beko of the BSL and the EuroLeague for the 2024–25 season.
+On December 23, 2024, Marjanović parted ways with the Turkish team.

+Zhejiang Lions (2025)

+On January 2, 2025, Marjanović signed with the Zhejiang Lions of the Chinese Basketball Association (CBA).